 Watching TV at home is supposed to be an easy stress reliever.
-But it’s hard to relax when your roommates or family members tell you to turn it down.
+But it’s hard to relax when your roommates or family tell you to turn it down.
 Sometimes, they make you turn it down so low you can barely hear anything.

-Sure, you could mute it and turn on subtitles, but then you’re missing out on a ton of dialogue and music.
+Sure, you could mute it and turn on subtitles, but then you’re missing a ton of dialogue and music.
 If you want to listen to the TV without disturbing others, you know it’s not an easy task.
 That’s especially true if you’re hard of hearing.

 So you like the TV’s volume loud.
 Here’s how to silence the critics